 As you can see, hyaluronic acid has a key function in skin aging.
 We must bear in mind that aging is something natural, we all go through it, it is inevitable.
 However, as I mentioned before, a hydrated skin is a healthy skin, and a healthy skin maintains its firmness for a longer time, so we can have healthier skin by providing what it needs through our skincare routines.

 Finding the best hyaluronic acid serum is not always easy.
 There are many in the market and finding the one that best suits what you are looking for can take a long time, that’s why I shared this comparison with my favorite hyaluronic acid serums.
 For me, one of the best hyaluronic acid serums is this one from Hadalabo, (which you can also find on Amazon) it is very effective, it has a fantastic texture and its quality-price is great.
 On the other hand, The Ordinary Hyaluronic Acid 2% + B5 (of which you can read my full review here), which you can find on DECIEM and on Amazon, gives us a double hydration at surface and depth level that makes it very, very practical.
-Another good alternative is this serum from The Inkey List, which you can find on Feelunique and on Cult Beauty, and which has a wonderful, super light texture.
+Another good alternative is this serum from The Inkey List, which you can find on Feelunique, and which has a wonderful, super light texture.

 3. WHAT PRODUCTS CAN HYALURONIC ACID BE COMBINED WITH?